OfirPatish/Todo-App/README.md

 # Todo App

 A modern, responsive todo application built with Next.js, TypeScript, and DaisyUI.
-Features a beautiful Dracula-themed dark mode interface with smooth animations and local storage persistence.
+Features a beautiful dark mode interface with smooth animations and local storage persistence.

 ## 🚀 Live Demo